blueca/blueca.github.io/README.md

 # TODO

-- [ ] adjust '>' indicator when scrolling instead of just clicking
 - [ ] animation of '>' indicator when moving between sections
 - [ ] animation of sidebar when moving from/to 'About'